 We try our best to look after our tenants

 It’s pretty common now for professionals to rent for quite a while before settling down to a mortgage commitment and a family.
 Our European counterparts have been renting for decades and see it as perfectly normal.
 You rent what you can afford and move when it suits you.
 Sounds good to us!
 Our letting service is a friendly experience as we try our best to get to know our tenants.
 We don't charge you to renew your Agreement or charge you a check out fee.
 As we are full members of the UK Association of Letting Agents (UKALA), we provide "Client Money Protection (CMP)" which protects both Tenants and Landlords in relation to the handling of funds entrusted to the Agent.
-Furthermore we are members of THE PROPERTY OMBUDSMAN (TPO) who provide both tenants and landlords with a dispute resolution service, should we (the agent) not meet your expections in the unlikely event of a grievance which cannot be resolved between us.
+Our Insurance is provided by "LET ALLIANCE" (Total Loss Client Money Protection for Landlords and Tenants).
+Furthermore we are members of THE PROPERTY OMBUDSMAN (TPO) who provide both tenants and landlords with a dispute resolution service, should we (the agent) not meet your expectations in the unlikely event of a grievance which cannot be resolved between us.
 This scheme is a statutory requirement for all Letting Agents.

 A Brief Guide to What to Expect